Andrena deconstructed: guide to the characters of the DiscoverLife Andrena key

 Navigation:

-Vertex | Antenna | Fovea| Clypeus | Malar space | Labral process | Pronotum | Scutum | Propodeum | Wing | Corbicula | Pygidium | Tibia | Scopa | Spurs
+Vertex | Antenna | Fovea| Clypeus | Malar space | Labral process | Pronotum | Scutum | Propodeum | Wing | Corbicula | Pygidium | Tibia | Scopa | Spurs|

-Related pages: Bee terminology | Andrena subgenera of Pacific Northwest
+Related pages: Glossary of bee terminology | Andrena subgenera of Pacific Northwest | Photo Blog

 1) Vertex - the top of the head, above the ocelli